 - The destination server blocks your domain

-Another reason for deliving emails to the spam folder is the fact that your domain exists in the blacklist of the destination mail server.
-To find out if that was the case you will have to contact the mail administrator of the destination server.
+Your outgoing emails may also be blocked because the destination mail server has a blacklist with your domain in it.
+To find out if this is the case, you will have to contact the mail administrator of the destination server.

 - Missing or wrongly configured reverse DNS record